 The latest Occupancy Intelligence Index reveals striking new trends in how employees are using office space in 2024 compared to previous years.
 For the first time, employees are choosing to spend more time in collaborative spaces than at their desk.
-When you consider that in a lot of hybrid organisations, desks are left empty for a large proportion of the week, the fact that the desk are also going unused on in-office days highlights a growing inefficiency in hybrid workplaces.
+When you consider that in a lot of hybrid organisations, desks are left empty for a large part of the week, the fact that the desk are also going unused on in-office days highlights a growing inefficiency in hybrid workplaces.

 Here, we’ll explore one of the hidden disadvantages of hybrid working; how empty desks are harming your bottom line, and what actions you can take to reclaim lost efficiency in your workplace.